We can go green if we don’t let the crisis go to waste

 To do this we need ideas, planning and policies to support the many options open to the country.
 If these are not in place, stimulus measures for the “old economy” run the risk of locking in unsustainable and increasingly uncompetitive sectors.
 This is a risk worldwide.
 Many economic recovery packages focus on traditional responses (such as bailouts to fossil fuel companies) and do not include strong, enforceable conditions to contain polluting or uncompetitive firms and help them pivot to long-term sustainability...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.